Home » BUYING GUIDES » Best 1080p Projector 2023

 Best projector for gaming: BenQ TH690ST

-For a modern streaming-based home theater, a built-in TV interface is a convenient feature, allowing you to control the projector and your content through a single remote.
-Wireless capability also makes it easier to connect external sound, and adds the possibility for voice control or other home automation integration.
+A modern streaming-based home theater benefits from a built-in TV interface.
+This feature allows you to control the projector and your content with a single remote.
+Wireless capability simplifies the connection of external sound devices and allows for voice control or other home automation integration.

-While none of these projectors have an integrated streaming interface, some of them do provide wireless connectivity.
-You can use Bluetooth streaming on the Epson 2350, while the ViewSonic X2 has bi-directional Bluetooth as well as Wi-Fi screen mirroring.
+None of the projectors listed here possess an integrated streaming interface, but some offer wireless connectivity.
+The Epson 2350 provides Bluetooth streaming, while the ViewSonic X2 supports bi-directional Bluetooth and Wi-Fi screen mirroring.

-The Epson 2350 also includes an Android TV dongle that adds streaming capabilities to the projector, giving it the most wireless versatility for modern homes.
+The Epson 2350 also comes with an Android TV dongle, introducing streaming capabilities to the projector and offering the most wireless versatility for contemporary homes.

 Best built-in streaming: Epson Home Cinema 2350